-Safeguarding and promoting the welfare of children is defined in KCSIE 2024 as:
+Safeguarding and promoting the welfare of children is defined in WTSC and KCSIE as:

-- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment; whether that is within or outside the home, including online; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1. protecting children from maltreatment; - 2. preventing impairment of children's mental or physical health or development; - 3. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - 4. taking action to enable all children to have the best outcomes.